chunchewen/zibbsvc/README.md

 ## Simulation
  - Simulation-ZIBBSVC.R: Generates simulation data using the MCMC algorithm, calculates WAIC, and creates trace plots.

- - Simulation-ZIBBSVC.Rda: Contains the MCMC samples from the Simulation-ZIBBSVC.R script.
+ - Simulation-MCMCSampler.Rda: Contains the MCMC samples from the Simulation-ZIBBSVC.R script.

  - Make Plot.R: Creates plots for the manuscript.